 What Happens if You Lose the Administrative License Suspension Hearing?

 George C. Creal, Jr. is a trial lawyer with 18 years of courtroom experience.
-He is one of only 6 Atlanta DUI lawyers with both an AV Preeminent rating from Martindale.com and a 10.0/10.0 Superb rating on Avvo.com.
-He has over 100 "not guilty" verdicts under his belt and has forged indispensable relationships with police, judges and prosecutors all over the State of Georgia in order to benefit his clients' defense.
-George Creal Attorney Profile+
+He is one of only 6 Metro DUI lawyers with both an AV Preeminent rating from Martindale.com and a 10.0/10.0 Superb rating on Avvo.com.
+With over 100 not guilty jury verdicts under his belt, George knows how to convince a jury that the State has not proven his client guilty of DUI beyond a reasonable doubt.
+George Creal Attorney Profile

 Eric Bernstein, with over 10 years of courtroom experience representing clients in matters ranging from DUI traffic crimes to murder as a Criminal Defense Attorney, is a top rated Attorney.
 Currently specializing in DUI defense, he also handles major and minor drug offenses, probation, and felony cases.
 His unparalleled dedication to those whom he represents is demonstrated by the positive reviews and comments received from former clients.
 Eric is known as the "Burner" by police and prosecutors for his take no prisoners, scorched earth style in the Courtroom.
 As an attorney who refuses to be pushed around, Eric Bernstein will stand up and fight for you in a court of law.